 (A) In General.
 In the event an RC Customer defaults on the payment of all or any portion of the RC charges included on an RC Services Invoice, the CAISO may, at its discretion, issue a supplemental RC Services Invoice to all other RC Customers that reallocates any amounts unpaid by the defaulting RC Customer to all other RC Customers in proportion to the amounts included on those RC Customers’ RC Services Invoices.

 (B) Supplemental Payment.
-RC Customers shall make payment to the CAISO of any charges on a supplemental invoice within 15 Business Days of the date the supplemental invoice is issued.
+RC Customers shall, subject to the dispute resolution procedures in Section 19.7(d), make payment to the CAISO of any charges on a supplemental invoice within 21 Business Days of the date the supplemental invoice is issued.

 (C) CAISO Collection.
 Notwithstanding any reallocation pursuant to this Section 19.7, the CAISO shall –